hamii31/LiftingDomeVS/README.txt

-A complete Web Application featuring User Roles (Coach/User & Admin), Workouts, Forum functionality and Calculator.
+A Full-Stack Website featuring User Roles (Coach/User & Admin), Workouts, Forum functionality and Calculator.

 Data is fetched from SQL DB (MS SQL Server & Docker), API is used to fetch data about total users, workouts and forum posts.